 If shares are sold in the sub-fund, the capital gain will be subject to the withholding tax rate of 25%.

-However, the sub-fund meets the taxation-related requirements for an equity fund, so 30% of capital gains are tax-free.
+However, the sub-fund meets the taxation-related requirements for a balanced fund, so 15% of capital gains are tax-free.